Wondering whether to use R or Excel in Linear Programming?

 Elements of linear programming problem

-According to our linear programming assignment help providers, for linear programming to be applied in data analysis, the problem being solved must contain the following elements:
+According to our linear programming homework help providers, for linear programming to be applied in data analysis, the problem being solved must contain the following elements:

 When approaching a problem, the decision variables are usually unknown.
 These variables contain values that minimize or maximize the objective function and one must identify them before performing linear programming.